Lego Teenage Mutant Ninja Turtles

-Lego Teenage Mutant Ninja Turtles was a Lego theme based on the Teenage Mutant Ninja Turtles entertainment franchise first created by Kevin Eastman and Peter Laird.
-It ran from 2012 to 2014 and included sets based on both the 2012 animated series from Nickelodeon and the 2014 film by Michael Bay.
+Lego Teenage Mutant Ninja Turtles (stylized as LEGO Teenage Mutant Ninja Turtles) is a discontinued Lego theme based on the Teenage Mutant Ninja Turtles entertainment franchise first created by Kevin Eastman and Peter Laird.
+The theme was first introduced in 2012 and was discontinued by the end of 2014.
+Also included sets based on both the 2012 animated series from Nickelodeon and the 2014 film produced by Michael Bay.

 Overview

 The product line focuses on the turtles emerging from their sewer home for the first time.
 They use their ninjutsu training to fight enemies in present-day New York City.
 In addition, a life-sized Lego model of Shredder displayed at San Diego Comic-Con, along with Lego sets based on the Teenage Mutant Ninja Turtles television series and feature film.
 Lego Teenage Mutant Ninja Turtles aimed to recreate the main characters in Lego form, including Leonardo, Raphael, Michaelangelo and Donatello.

+Development

+Lego Teenage Mutant Ninja Turtles was inspired by 2012 TV series Teenage Mutant Ninja Turtles.
+The Lego construction toy range was based on the TV series and developed in collaboration with The Lego Group and Nickelodeon.
+The construction sets were designed to recreate the story and characters of the TV series in Lego form.